An $\mathfrak{sl}_2$ action on link homology of T(2,k) torus links: Webs and Foams

 \end{enumerate}

-The set of points of the second type is a collection of curves called the bindings and the points of the third type are called the singular vertices.
-For each foam \(F\) denote the set of facets \(F^2\), the set of bindings \(F^1\), and the set of singular vertices \(F^0\).
+The set of points of the second type is a collection of curves called the \textit{bindings}.
+The points of the third type are called the \textit{singular vertices}.
+For each foam \(F\), denote the set of facets by \(F^2\), the set of bindings by \(F^1\), and the set of singular vertices by \(F^0\).
 In the pictures above, the bindings are marked by black lines and the singular vertices are marked by red dots.

-In the \(Y\) model, the thicknesses of the facets agree with the thicknesses of the edges in the merge or split.
-This means the thicknesses of facets satisfies the flow condition as well, and we can refer to thick and thin facets around a binding.
-The binding is oriented so that it agrees with the thin facets and is the opposite of the thick facet.
+In the \(Y^{(a,b)}\) case, the thicknesses of the facets agree with the thicknesses of the edges in the merge or split.
+The binding is oriented so that it agrees with the thin facets and is opposite to the orientation of the thick facet.

-The boundary \(\partial F\) of \(F\) is the closure of the set of boundary points that are not contained in any bindings.
-A foam with empty boundary is called a closed foam \end{definition}
+The \textit{boundary} \(\partial F\) of \(F\) is the closure of the set of boundary points of facets that are not contained in any bindings.
+A foam with empty boundary is called a \textit{closed foam}.